This article discusses some techniques and advice on how to create a strong password.

 Here are some guidelines for what not to do when choosing a password.
 You should avoid these techniques when you create a password:

-- Using any of the above techniques with a single character before or after it (for example, happy1).
+- Do not use any of the above techniques with a single character before or after it (for example, happy1).

-- Using any of the above techniques with capitalization (for example, Penguin or Walrus).
+- Do not use any of the above techniques with capitalization (for example, Penguin or Walrus).

-- Using any of the above reversed (for example, reversing cat to tac), doubled (cat to catcat), or mirrored (cat to cattac).
+- Do not use any of the above reversed (for example, reversing cat to tac), doubled (cat to catcat), or mirrored (cat to cattac).

-- Selecting a word and substituting some characters (for example, changing password into [email protected], or supersecret into sup3rs3cr3t).
-Attackers are well aware of these substitutions, and can crack them.
+- Selecting a word and substituting some characters (for example, changing password into p@ssw0rd, or supersecret into sup3rs3cr3t).
+Attackers are well aware of these substitutions and can crack them.

-- Using keyboard patterns (for example, qwerty or nbvcx).
+- Do not use keyboard patterns (for example, qwerty or nbvcx).
 Cracking programs look for these types of patterns in passwords.

 Safeguarding your password

 You should never share your password with anyone else.
 You should also never write it down.
-The strongest password in the world doesn’t do much good if you write it down and someone else sees it, or if you share it with someone else (who shares it with someone else, and so on).
+The strongest password in the world won’t do much good if you write it down and someone else sees it, or if you share it with someone else (someone shares it with someone else, and so on).

-Lastly, if you receive an e-mail message from someone who claims to be an administrator, a security specialist, or some other important-sounding position who asks you to change your password, don’t do it.
-This is a popular scam to trick the unsuspecting.
+Finally, if you receive an email from someone claiming to be an administrator, security professional, or some other important person asking you to change your password, don’t do it.
+This is a popular scam to fool the unsuspecting.

 Looking for reliable protection for your site?
 Get the right level of website protection with our SSL options